 In February 2011, the Department for Social Development launched a public consultation on the Future Regulation of Gambling in Northern Ireland which included proposals to make less restrictive limits so that charities and other societies can run raffles/lotteries with more attractive prizes.To view NICVA’s response to the consultation, please visit: http://www.nicva.org/article/nicva-response-future-regulation-gambling-northern-ireland.
-It was anticipated that the new Bill would have been introduced to the Assembly after the summer in 2015 however this is now not going to happen before the elections.
-When the new Minister is in post in May, he/she can then decide when it will be introduced to the Assembly.
-The Department for Social Development has stated that it is unlikely that it will carry out a public consultation on the draft legislation.
-Realistically the new gambling legislation is unlikely to be in place until the middle of 2017 at least.
+It was anticipated that the new Bill would have been introduced to the Assembly after the summer in 2015 however this didn't happen, neither did it happen in the middle of 2017 as anticipated.
+In the absence of a working Assembly, it is unknown when we will get this legislation passed.
+Until then we are obliged to follow the legislation as outlined in this guidance note, regardless of how restrictive it may be.

 For further information contact: